Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/amazon-s3-import.md

 3. Complete the **Configure S3 location** section on the Set up S3 Bucket page:

    1. **Bucket Name**: Name of bucket you created to store the files.
-For example, `com-amplitude-vacuum-&lt;customername>.` This tells Amplitude where to look for your files.
+For example, `com-amplitude-vacuum-<customername>.` This tells Amplitude where to look for your files.
    2. **Prefix**: Location of files to be imported.
 This must end with “/”.
-For example, `dev/event-data/\`.
+For example, `dev/event-data/`.
    3. **AWS Role ARN**.
 Required.
    4. **AWS External ID**.
 Required.